CapashenRocks/Lua-Scripts/README.md

 # Lua-Scripts
-Collection of JerCore lua scripts.
+Collection of Jercore lua scripts.
 Most of these are used on Azerothcore, but have also been tested on modern repacks (lightly).

  <h4>ApplyWorldBuff_SpecificExpire<br></h4>
  <i>Details:</i><br>